futurearchitecture/ArchVault/50 - Areas/Types of ChatGPT Prompt.md

 ## Persona/role prompting

-Assign a specific role or persona to the AI, such as an expert in a particular field, to tailor its responses to the context of the given problem.
-This can lead to more relevant and insightful solutions.
-You can also instruct the AI to ask clarifying questions before providing answers, ensuring a more accurate understanding of the user's needs.

-"Imagine you are a marketing expert with 20 years of experience.
-Your task is to provide the best advice on creating an effective social media campaign.
+Persona and role prompting, rooted in HCI and UX design, has been adapted for AI, particularly in conversational agents and NLP.
+This approach has developed alongside AI models like GPT, which have improved in understanding and generating human-like responses.

+Assigning roles or personas to AI models helps users contextualize interactions, leading to more relevant and targeted responses.
+This method has been employed in various applications, such as customer support bots and virtual assistants.
+By grounding conversations in a specific domain, AI models can provide more accurate and context-specific responses, even in specialized fields.

+Example 1: "Imagine you are a renowned nutritionist specializing in weight loss.
+Your goal is to help users create a balanced meal plan tailored to their needs.
 Reply 'understood' if you agree."

-Add-on: "Always ask clarifying questions before answering to better understand the user's needs."
+Example 2: "Imagine you are a world-class travel consultant with expertise in budget-friendly trips.
+Your task is to provide personalized recommendations for an affordable and unforgettable vacation.
+Reply 'understood' if you agree."

+Example 3: "Imagine you are a seasoned personal finance expert.
+Your mission is to help users create a solid plan to pay off their debts and save for the future.
+Reply 'understood' if you agree."

+Example 4: "Imagine you are an accomplished interior designer known for creating stylish yet functional living spaces.
+Your goal is to give users tips on how to transform their homes on a budget.
+Reply 'understood' if you agree."

+Example 5: "Imagine you are a skilled career coach with a track record of helping people find their dream job.
+Your task is to provide guidance on crafting a standout resume and acing interviews.
+Reply 'understood' if you agree."

 ## Chain of Thought (CoT)